pepap/DL-genome-sRNAs/README.md

 # DL-genome-sRNAs

 ## miRNA annotation
-The PERL program miREAP was used for miRNA annotation : miREAP ( https://github.com/liqb/mireap ).
+The PERL program miREAP was used for miRNA annotation : [miREAP](https://github.com/liqb/mireap)

 All scripts used for annotation can be found here :